codiren/hoi4-map-generator-fast-mapper/README.md

    - White color represents water.
    - Black color is filled in with nearby pixels.
    - Any other color represents a separate country.
-4. Export as 24 bit bmp image.
+4. Export as 24 bit bmp image and name it `input.bmp`.
 5. Run the program to generate a new mod.

 **Example Mod:**